Schutzstaffel: Ideology

 The SS was regarded as the Nazi Party's elite unit.
 In keeping with the racial policy of Nazi Germany, in the early days all SS officer candidates had to provide proof of Aryan ancestry back to 1750 and for other ranks to 1800.
-Once the war started and it became more difficult to confirm ancestry, the regulation was amended to just proving the candidate's grandparents were Aryan, as spelled out in the Nuremberg Laws.
+Once the war started and it became more difficult to confirm ancestry, the regulation was amended to proving only the candidate's grandparents were Aryan, as spelled out in the Nuremberg Laws.
 Other requirements were complete obedience to the Führer and a commitment to the German people and nation.
 Himmler also tried to institute physical criteria based on appearance and height, but these requirements were only loosely enforced, and over half the SS men did not meet the criteria.
 Inducements such as higher salaries and larger homes were provided to members of the SS since they were expected to produce more children than the average German family as part of their commitment to Nazi Party doctrine.

-Commitment to SS ideology was emphasized throughout the recruitment, membership process, and training.
+Commitment to SS ideology was emphasised throughout the recruitment, membership process, and training.
 Members of the SS were indoctrinated in the racial policy of Nazi Germany and were taught that it was necessary to remove from Germany people deemed by that policy as inferior.
 Esoteric rituals and the awarding of regalia and insignia for milestones in the SS man's career suffused SS members even further with Nazi ideology.
 Members were expected to renounce their Christian faith, and Christmas was replaced with a solstice celebration.
-Church weddings were replaced with SS Ehewein, a pagan ceremony invented by Himmler.
+Church weddings were replaced with SS Eheweihen, a pagan ceremony invented by Himmler.
 These pseudo-religious rites and ceremonies often took place near SS-dedicated monuments or in special SS-designated places.
 In 1933, Himmler bought Wewelsburg, a castle in Westphalia.
-He initially intended it to be used as an SS training center, but its role came to include hosting SS dinners and neo-pagan rituals.
+He initially intended it to be used as an SS training centre, but its role came to include hosting SS dinners and neo-pagan rituals.

-In 1936, Himmler wrote in the pamphlet "The SS as an Anti-Bolshevist Fighting Organization":
+In 1936, Himmler wrote in the pamphlet "The SS as an Anti-Bolshevist Fighting Organisation":